Yashsharma1911/Golang-tutorial/README.md

 </p>

 ## Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+[Please check contribution guidelines for more information](./CONTRIBUTING.md)

 ## Contact me

 Website: [https://yashsharma.netlify.app/](https://yashsharma.netlify.app/)

 Email: yashsharma2572@gmail.com